mc0239/kumuluzee-go-config/README.md

 #### Retry delays

-Consul implementation supports retry delays on watch connection errors.
+Consul and etcd implementations support retry delays on watch connection errors.
 Since they use increasing exponential delay, two parameters need to be specified:

 * `kumuluzee.config.start-retry-delay-ms`, which sets the retry delay duration in ms on first error - default: 500
 * `kumuluzee.config.max-retry-delay-ms`, which sets the maximum delay duration in ms on consecutive errors - default: 900000 (15 min)